-Maren Messing is an associate in the firm’s Litigation department, where her practice focuses on complex commercial litigation, false advertising, antitrust, and white collar defense and internal investigations.
+Maren Messing is Counsel in the Firm’s Litigation department, where her practice focuses on false advertising, employment law, white collar defense, and antitrust law.
 Ms. Messing also advises clients on privacy and data security matters.

 Represented child with special needs seeking special education services from the New York City Department of Education.